ProfgLX/Dolphin-Lightguns-Accuracy-Inis/README.md

 # Dolphin Lightguns Accuracy Inis (Updated method 2023)
+**For latest version of the inis, please download the whole repo instead of downloading the releases**

 This release was made by by Prof_gLX, PiperCalls, Ego_bizarro and Tovarichtch.
 Collection of inis to get 1:1 (close) aim accuracy with the Sinden Lightgun and Gun4IR in the Dolphin emulator.
 Also included are files to remove crosshairs from games by PiperCalls.